Josephus Daniels: Early life and career

-Josephus Daniels was born in 1862 to a shipbuilder and his wife in Washington, North Carolina, located on the Pamlico River in Beaufort County.
+Josephus Daniels was born in 1862 to Josephus Daniels, a shipbuilder and his wife Mary Seabrook Daniels in Washington, North Carolina, located on the Pamlico River in Beaufort County.
 The state had seceded from the Union in 1861.
-Before the boy was 3, his father was killed by a Confederate sharpshooter, because of his well-known Union sympathies.
-The father was attempting to leave with Federal forces evacuating Washington, N.C. during the Civil War.
-Young Daniels moved with his widowed mother and two siblings to Wilson, North Carolina.
+Before the boy was 3, his father was killed because of his well-known Union sympathies by a Confederate sharpshooter as he was attempting to leave with Federal forces evacuating Washington, N.C. during the Civil War.
+Young Daniels moved with his widowed mother and two siblings to Wilson, North Carolina where she supported the family as a postal worker.
 He was educated at Wilson Collegiate Institute and at Trinity College (now Duke University).

 Daniels edited and eventually purchased a local newspaper, the Wilson Advance.
 Within a few years, he became part owner, along with his brother Charles, of the Kinston Free Press and the Rocky Mount Reporter.
 He studied law at the University of North Carolina (today the University of North Carolina at Chapel Hill) and was admitted to the bar in 1885, but did not practice law.

 After becoming increasingly involved in the North Carolina Democratic Party and taking over the weekly paper Daily State Chronicle, Daniels served as North Carolina's state printer from 1887 to 1893.
-He was appointed as chief clerk of the Federal Department of the Interior under Grover Cleveland in 1893–95.
+He was appointed as chief clerk of the U.S. Department of the Interior under Grover Cleveland in 1893–95.